Benefits of Being a Board Member

 - Verifies entries in compliance with submission guidelines, disqualifies those that do not, notifies appropriate entrant(s).

 - Updates status labels of entries to in-progress, etc.

-- After deadline, downloads submissions into packets for transmission to judges (ideally within a few days).
+- Downloads submissions into packets for transmission to judges (ideally within a few days of receipt).

 - Bundled by category.

 - Updates status labels of winners and non-winners.